 Personal development in the workplace offers a range of benefits for your business and your employees.
-Not only will it help to return staff turnover, it will help to keep your employees motivated, and improve profitability.
+Not only will it help to reduce staff turnover, but it will also help to keep your employees motivated, satisfied and improve profitability.

 First up, let’s look at the basics.

 Personal development in the workplace is a continuous process of learning, growing, and improving one’s skills and capabilities.
 It’s about enhancing your abilities not only to benefit your current role but also to prepare for future opportunities and challenges.

 Personal development is also grounded in supporting your employees to meet their professional goals.
 This can include:

 - Learning new skills,